stevegt/grid-cli/v2/doc/380-kernel.md

 1. **Message Handling**:
     - The kernel is responsible for routing incoming messages based on their byte sequences.
 It ensures each message reaches the appropriate module for processing.
     - It employs a trie-based structure for efficient sequence matching and completion, dynamically adapting to new sequences and optimizing future lookups.
-    - **Caching**: The kernel dynamically handles message caching, ensuring rapid retrieval and minimized redundant processing.
+    - **Caching**: The kernel handles caching dynamically, ensuring rapid retrieval and minimized redundant processing.

 2. **Inter-Process Communication (IPC)**:
-    - Manages IPC mechanisms within the system, facilitating communication between different modules.
+    - Manages internal IPC mechanisms, facilitating communication between different modules using Go channels, functions, and callbacks.
-    - Provides standardized ports for message passing, ensuring seamless interactions between various components.
+    - Ensures standardized ports for message passing, enabling seamless interactions between various components.
-    - The kernel uses calls and callbacks to transfer messages between user-space modules and kernel services efficiently.
+    - The kernel employs calls and callbacks to transfer messages between user-space modules and kernel services efficiently.
     - **Ports Explained**: Each module is allocated standard ports analogous to stdin, stdout, and stderr at load time.
 Additionally, modules can dynamically request other ports as needed, and these ports serve as conduits for message-passing between modules.
 This setup ensures modularity and flexibility in communication.

 3. **Resource Management**: